- Accommodation on double occupancy basis

 Accommodations and facilities

-This trip includes 7 nights hotel accommodation on double occupancy basis.
-We try to pair you with another travel agent but if we failed, you are obliged to pay private room supplement $450.
-You can also request a private room by paying the supplement.
+This trip includes seven nights hotel accommodation on a double occupancy basis unless you have paid for a private single room.
+We try to pair you with another agent, but if we failed, you are obliged to pay for a private room which costs an additional fee of $450.

-The hotels used are three star (two nights) and four star (5 nights) hotels by local standard and they ensure most of the modern amenities such as en suite bathroom with running hot and cold water, however the service level does not meet the western standard.
-Hotels are staffed with friendly locals but except receptionists and wait staffs, others may speak little or no English.
+The hotels on this itinerary are four-star hotels ( Lhasa, Shigatse and Tsedang, total six nights) and a three-star hotel ( Gyantse, one night).
+The ratings are as per local standard and are not comparable with western standard.
+They ensure most of the modern amenities such as en suite bathroom with running hot and cold water.
+However, the service level does not meet the western standard.
+Hotel staffs are local and friendly, but except the front desk and wait-staff, others may speak very little or no English.

-Tibetan roads are now greatly improved and so 4WD vehicles are no longer required for most of the trips in central Tibet.
-We provide air conditioned van or bus for all transfers and tours.
+Tibetan roads are now much improved, and so 4WD vehicles are no longer required for most of the trips in central Tibet.
+We provide air-conditioned van or bus for all transfers and tours.
 Drivers speak little or no English.

 You will be accompanied by an experienced and knowledgeable English speaking local Tibetan Guide throughout the tour.
 Besides, leading you on sightseeing excursions, your guide helps you check in hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
 Guide and driver are different persons.